 We would very much like to hear from you if you have a family connection to these soldiers, a story to tell, or any photographs showing the town, the camps or individuals at that period.
-In return we can supply you with photographs of the war graves of 85 or so Anzacs who lie buried in our cemeteries, and any information we hold on family trees.
+In return we can supply you with photographs of the war graves of the ninety or so Anzacs who lie buried in our cemeteries, and any information we hold on family trees.

 The Anzac Memorial on Weymouth Seafront, erected in 2005 is made of Portland stone.

 Below: Anzac Day Service